Concerned about laser pointers? Want them used safely?

 Welcome to LaserPointerSafety.com.
 We are an independent resource for users, regulators, pilots, media and others concerned with handheld portable lasers.

 While laser pens are useful and fun, they are all too often misused.
 This website has details about why you should never aim laser pointers at aircraft, as well as news, the latest statistics on aircraft incidents, a FAQ, a video from the FAA and Air Force, how to report incidents, laser safety glasses for pilots, and much more information.
 Check the menu at left for a complete list of our pages.
 For the latest updates to the site, see our What’s new page.

 UPDATE - Feb.
 11 2014: The FBI has announced an initiative to inform the public about laser pointing at aircraft being illegal.
 They are offering a $10,000 reward for information on persons aiming lasers at aircraft.
 Details on this new FBI initiative are here.

 A helicopter being deliberately targeted by a laser pointer.
 The light is a distraction and, if bright enough, can cause temporary flashblindness.
 A video of the incident is here.

 This diagram shows the hazard distances of a 5 mW green laser pointer.
 Click to enlarge.

 This diagram shows various ways to help reduce laser pointer incidents.
 Click to enlarge.

 Laser incident statistics

-In the U.S. it is estimated that during 2013, there will be 4,063 reports to the Federal Aviation Administration by pilots who saw or were illuminated by lasers.
+In the U.S. during 2013, there were 3,960 reports to the Federal Aviation Administration by pilots who saw or were illuminated by lasers.